Wireless Security

 Overview

-The WVC wireless mesh uses 128-bit symmetric-key encryption with automatic key rotation to secure all communication between the knob and the base station.
+The WVC wireless mesh uses 128-bit symmetric-key encryption with automatic key rotation to secure all communication between the base station and every paired device, including the knob and displays such as the WDD-LITE, BassWatch, and RTC.
 This article explains how the security model works and why the system is not susceptible to interception or signal hijacking by consumer RF devices.

 How the Encrypted Mesh Works